nandorojo/dripsy/README.md

 To get more granular control over your types, you can use the `theme.types` option.
 Read more about this in the [TypeScript Guide](#typescript-guide).

-# For Expo Web / React Native Web (non-SSR apps)
+# Expo / React Native Web

+> If you're using Next.js, scroll down to that section.

-If you're using 1.4 or lower, you're done.
+If you're using Dripsy 1.4 or lower, you're done.
 However, starting v1.5, you need to customize webpack like so:

 If you're using `expo start:web`, this section is for you.
 If you're using Expo + Next.js, skip to the next section.